karra-ormsby/Password-Generator/README.md

  ![generate password buttton](./assets/images/Image%20of%20button.png)

-and after answering a series of prompts that display on the screen, a password will be outputed in the textbox
+and after answering a series of prompts that display on the screen, a password will be outputed in the textbox.

  ![output field](./assets/images/Image%20of%20output%20field.png).